pstroe/chartering-new-realms-2024/chapter1.md

 The Difficulties of Parlimint (not sure if it should go here or rather in between South african english as low resource and llms?
 (I've now moved it here, I think that's much better)

 Possibilities of LLMs in cleaning up data lakes
+#that's shit
+The primary attractivity of harnessing LLMs lies in their capability to process Natural Language inputs and their generalized applicability to unknown tasks.
+In this they are more flexible than specialized tools, for example such tools built for converting file formats.
+Their flexibility is especially appreciated when it comes to the robustness of processing as, because they are not rule based, they are able to adapt to unforseen circumstances.
+They display a remarkable adaptivity to new tasks, especially when employing a technique called few-shot prompting.
 - More general: Beck et al., Curry et al., Letinier et al., Naryan et al., Pookandy, Zappavigna,
 - Arora et al., Chen et al.